tombewley/OnTour-TourismRecommendation/README.md

 This repository has three folders:

 - **code**: All code required to recreate the travel histories dataset from YFCC100M and OpenStreetMap, and deploy our recommender models on them.
-- **code_simplified**: Heavily-simplified versions of the best-performing code for both city and point-of-interest recommendation.
+- **code_simplified**: Heavily-condensed versions of the best-performing code for both city and point-of-interest recommendation.
 These should be good starting points for future work.
 - **dataset**: The travel histories dataset itself, in `JSON` format.

 ## Citation